cresset-template/cresset/README.md

 This is because `sshd` starts a new environment, wiping out all previous variables.
 Using `docker`/`docker compose` to enter containers is strongly recommended.

+2. `pip install package[option]` will fail on the terminal because of Z-shell globbing.
+Characters such as `[`,`]`,`*`, etc. will be interpreted by Z-shell as special commands.
+To disable with behavior add `noglob` in front of the command, e.g., `noglob pip install package[option]`.

-2. WSL users using Compose should disable `ipc: host`.
+3. WSL users using Compose should disable `ipc: host`.
 WSL cannot use this option.

-3. PyTorch source builds require a corresponding `magma-cudaXXX` package in the PyTorch anaconda channel.
+4. PyTorch source builds require a corresponding `magma-cudaXXX` package in the PyTorch anaconda channel.
 CUDA 11.4.x is not available as `magma-cuda114` is unavailable.
 Neither can new versions of CUDA be used until a `magma` package is published.

-4. If the build fails during `git clone`, simply try `make rebuild` again.
+5. If the build fails during `git clone`, simply try `make rebuild` again.
 Most of the build will be cached.
 Failure is probably due to networking issues during installation.
 Updating git submodules is [not fail-safe](https://stackoverflow.com/a/8573310/9289275).

-5. `torch.cuda.is_available()` will return a `...
+6. `torch.cuda.is_available()` will return a `...
 UserWarning: CUDA initialization:...` error or the image will simply not start if the CUDA driver on the host is incompatible with the CUDA version on the Docker image.
 Either upgrade the host CUDA driver or downgrade the CUDA version of the image.